surfer190/fixes/docs/python/all-about-mod-wsgi.md

 ## Installation

 * As an apache module
 * As a python package, which install `mod_wsgi` into your environment.
-THe binary program `mod_wsgi-express` then becomes available on the command line. - does not require any configuration of apache yourself
+The binary program `mod_wsgi-express` then becomes available on the command line. - does not require any configuration of apache yourself

 ## Getting Started